- Clinical science

 - Lifestyle changes (aerobic exercise, nutrition, sleep hygiene, social support, stress reduction)

 - Light therapy

-- Electroconvulsive therapy: reserved for severe or refractory depression or psychotic depression
+- Electroconvulsive therapy: reserved for severe, refractory, and/or psychotic depression

 |Postpartum blues||Major depressive disorder with peripartum onset (postpartum depression)||Postpartum psychosis|

 |Diagnosis|| || || |

 - Definition: depressive symptoms or thoughts of suicide in patients with a limited life expectancy